 Previous Fisheries Science Forum Internship Project topics

 - "Target strength of fish and squid".
-Download the final report from Aaron Williamson and Jackson Swan
+Download the final poster from Aaron Williamson and Jackson Swan

 - "Interactions between Grey Gurnard and Haddock on Rockall Bank".
 Download the Final Report from Charlie Cameron & Ellen Harrison.

 - "Production of final version smartphone application and data queries for citizen science research in Brazil to improve mangrove crab fisheries management" Completed by Michael Gauld at ENU.